diskuv/dk/docs/SPECIFICATION.md

 **All encodings of VSL are UTF-8 unless explicitly noted as different.**

-There is a POSIX shell styled language to query for objects and assets.
+There is a POSIX shell / PowerShell styled language to query for objects and assets.
 For example, the "command":

 ```sh